charans2605/SoulNotes/README.md

-# SoulNotes – Mood-Based Personal Journal Web Application
+# SoulNotes – Emotion-Responsive Digital Diary Web Application

-SoulNotes is a mood-based journaling web application built using React and Vite.
+SoulNotes is a Emotion-Responsive Digital Diary web application built using React and Vite.
 It enables users to create, manage, and revisit personal memories based on their mood.
 The application provides a clean user interface, dynamic themes, and a simple authentication flow using LocalStorage.